 These fillings are incredibly cheap and do provide weight to a blanket.
 However, the experience of wearing one is hardly divine.
 For a start, organic fillings make noise when they rub together, and they are porous too.
 This makes them unhygienic and impossible to clean – you have to replace them again and again.

 If you want to make your own weighted blanket at home, we recommend you ditch all-natural fillings and opt for the same stuff the established brands use – plastic pellets, glass pellets or a mixture of both.
 You can buy them online for relatively little.
 These will give you the ‘retail-like’ experience you’re after.

-Glass pellets are easily the best type of filling for weighted blankets because they are smaller, but denser, than plastic poly pellets.
-This means the volume of space glass pellets take up in a blanket is less than plastic pellets.
-In other words, less pellets need to be used, giving you a more natural blanket experience.
+Glass pellets are easily the best type of filling for weighted blankets because they are smaller but denser than plastic poly pellets.
+This means the volume of space glass pellets takes up in a blanket is less than plastic pellets.
+In other words, fewer pellets need to be used, giving you a more natural blanket experience.

 Plastic pellets are okay.
 These blankets are dirt cheap, but they are less comfy and suffer from that nasty weight transfer (where you can feel the pellets shifting).
 Because they are larger, you can sometimes feel their shape too.

 Some blankets also use a mix of plastic and glass pellets.
 These are cheaper to produce than all-glass blankets but solve some of the issues of plastic pellets.
 All-natural fillings are unhygienic and not used in retail.
 We recommend you steer clear from these unless the filling is non-porous and food safe.
 The filling needs to be washable, so you can clean your blanket every now and again.